digitatorin/digitatorin.github.io/about.md

 permalink: /about/
 ---

-Digitator is an experimental space.
-We are a group, collective, pack, multiplicities of identities, forms.

-Click here to <a href="{{ site.baseurl }}/multiply/">multiply</a>
+digitator is an experimental space, engaging with art, culture and technology.